 Holidays and Festivals

 This is a great time of year to visit Mexico if you would like to experience some traditional Mexican festivals.
-The holiday season kicks off with the feast day of Our Lady of Guadalupe on December 12 and it seems like there are non-stop fiestas constantly from then until el dia de Reyes on January 6, there's hardly a dull moment.
-You can experience some of Mexico's varied Christmas traditions, taste some special Christmas foods and otherwise join in the fun, and even after that marathon of festivities has passed, there are still celebrations going on.
+The holiday season kicks off with the feast day of Our Lady of Guadalupe on December 12 and it seems like there are non-stop fiestas constantly from then until el dia de Reyes on January 6.

 Encounters with Wildlife

-It's not just people who head south of the border for warmth and sun.
+Animal lovers, take note: it's not just people who head south of the border for warmth and sun.
 There are many migratory animal species that make the trip for similar reasons, making winter a great time for wildlife observation.
 Here are just a few animals you'll be more likely to spot in the winter months:

 Monarch butterflies are in their wintering grounds in the butterfly reserves of Michoacan and Estado de Mexico from November through February, so if you've dreamed of being surrounded by millions of fluttering orange winged monarchs, this is the time to go.